MiloTheFish8/frontend-curriculum/notes/javascript.md

 // 2 - async function returns this Promise
 // 3 - calls the resolve/reject callbacks
 const getResponse = (url) => new Promise(
+  // the executor function runs immediately
   (resolve, reject) => {
+    console.log('Will be logged upon the promise creation.');
+    // the async code should be written inside the executor function
+    // it will be sent to the queue immediately

+    // the state of the promise is changed automatically
+    // depends on which callback we call (resolve or reject)
+    // we can't go back to the previous state (can't call both callbacks) resolve('success');
+    // will be executed but won't affect the state (stays fulfilled) reject('error');

     // Object => Pending...
     // neither then() or catch() executes at this moment const xhr = new XMLHttpRequest();